CreativeNewEra/ai-companion/README.md

    - Personality adapts gradually over many conversations
    - Check adaptation settings in `personality.py`
    - Ensure the database is writeable

+## Development

+### Backend Development

+The backend is built with FastAPI and provides:
+- REST API endpoints for chat, personality, emotions, and image generation
+- WebSocket support for real-time streaming responses
+- Integration with Ollama for model inference

+### Frontend Development

+The frontend is built with React, TypeScript, and Vite:
+- Modern UI with TailwindCSS
+- Real-time chat with WebSocket support
+- Model selection for both text and image models
+- Personality and emotion visualization

 ## Contributing